-This guide will walk you through the process of setting up a solo 401k plan in 2024, step-by-step.
+This guide walks you through the steps to set up a Solo 401k in 2025.

 Step 1: Choose a plan provider

-Every solo 401k plan provider offers different options.
-The first step is to find a plan provider that offers all of the options and benefits you’re looking for in a solo 401k.
+Every Solo 401k plan provider offers different features.
+The first step is to find a plan provider that aligns with your needs, especially in terms of flexibility, investment access, and tax treatment.

 Step 2: Get an Employer Identification Number (EIN)